Kochou11/Aoi/README.md

 # AnimeWave 2000

-AnimeWave 2000 is a Y2K-inspired web application for anime, manga, and music enthusiasts.
+Aoi 2000 is a Y2K-inspired web application for anime, manga, and music enthusiasts.
 It allows users to explore, sort, and view anime, manga, and music data fetched from various APIs.

 ## 🚧 Under Construction
 This project is currently a work in progress.
 While many features are functional, several exciting updates and improvements are underway.
 Stay tuned for more!